Roy Moore sexual assault allegations condemned by growing number of Republicans

 Sen. Pat Toomey

-“We'll probably never know for sure exactly what happened," Sen. Pat Toomey, R-Pa., said on NBC's "Meet the Press" Sunday.
+“We'll probably never know for sure exactly what happened," Sen. Pat Toomey, R-Pa., said on NBC's "Meet the Press."

 "But … I think the accusations have more credibility than the denial.
 I think it would be best if Roy would just step aside.”